devbyaccident/terraform-workshop/exercises/01/README.md

 When you run the `terraform init` command, notice that a new *.terraform* directory was created.

-We are going to learn about this later, but since Cloud9 instances are limited on storage, it's a good idea to clean this up before finishing the exercise so it doesn't impact future exercises.
+We are going to learn about this later, but since Cloudshell instances are limited on storage, it's a good idea to clean this up before finishing the exercise so it doesn't impact future exercises.

 To do this, run `rm -rf .terraform`, then raise your hand to show that you're finished with the exercise.